dortania/Getting-Started-With-ACPI/Laptops/backlight-methods/manual.md

 0000:00:03.0 Ethernet controller: Intel Corporation 82540EM Gigabit Ethernet Controller (rev 02) 0000:00:04.0 System peripheral: InnoTek Systemberatung GmbH VirtualBox Guest Service
 ```
 Search the output for an entry that looks like your display adapter.
-E.g: In this example we have `VGA compatible controller` with domain number `0000:00:02.0`.
-A portion of that number `0000:00` is the PCI bus number.
+E.g: In this example we have `VGA compatible controller` with PCI number `0000:00:02.0`.
+The format of this number is `domain:bus:device:function`.

 Now use this command from a Terminal to find the ACPI path for your display adapter
-`# cat /sys/class/pci_bus/<bus number>/device/<domain number>/firmware_node/path`
+`# cat /sys/class/pci_bus/<domain:bus>/device/<domain:bus:device:function>/firmware_node/path`

 For example
 ```